 If you owe money to any ChexSystems member institutions, do your best to get those paid off.
 You can even negotiate to pay less than what you owe.

-When negotiating the payoff process, ask the creditor to update the information in ChexSystems indicating that the debt has been paid.
+When negotiating the payoff process, ask the bank or credit union to update the information in ChexSystems indicating that the debt has been paid.
 As always, be sure to keep copies of all the paperwork documenting the payoff.

 As a last resort, remember that patience is key.
 All negative items on ChexSystems typically go away after five years.
-In the meantime, check out our listing of banks and credit unions that don’t use ChexSystems.
+Meanwhile, take a look at our listing of banks and credit unions that don’t use ChexSystems.
+These banks will allow you to open a bank account.

-There’s a healthy mix of checking and savings accounts, with plenty of options to choose from.
-So even if you are in the ChexSystems database for the next few years, you can still access the financial tools you need to manage your money.
+There’s a healthy mix of checking and savings accounts on the list, with plenty of options to choose from.
+So, even if you are in the ChexSystems database for the next few years, you can still have a bank account and access to the financial tools you need to manage your money.